nakim97/MatchingGame/README.md

 * Credit for icons: http://www.classicgaming.cc/classics/pac-man/icons

 2. What was a challenge you encountered in creating this submission (be specific)?
 How did you overcome it? (recommended 200 - 400 words)
 * A challenge that I encountered while creating this submission was working on the JavaScript components.
 As Javascript is a language that I learned recently, I found it a bit difficult when trying to work on implementing features such as : speeding up the playback, generating a random pattern, counting guesses, and giving 3 strikes.
+Update: I also struggled with trying to implement a timer as I was not sure where to place the function and how to implement a delay so that the timer would start AFTER the play sequence not during.
+I also had never worked with the timer functions in JavaScript so that was a good learning experience.
 Initially, I thought that adding these features were pretty straightforward.
 However I realized that I found it challenging to figure out what function/variables to create and where to place them.

 * For example, I struggled with figuring out how to keep track of mistakes a user makes as I wasn't sure how to increment the counter variable and where to place the function.
 Furthermore, if a user makes 3 mistakes and loses the game, how would I reset the mistake counter?